M-Helmy/Resume.Mo/helloworld.md

 ### QUALIFICATIONS PROFILE<br/>
-Talented web/software engineer with Self-Motivated Attitude, I possess a robust grounding in Web Development/Software Engineering experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.
+Talented Software Engineer/Web Developer with self-motivated attitude, I possess a robust grounding in Software Engineering/Web Development experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.

 **📚 On Stack:**<br>
 - Experience Site Builder and a developer working in Drupal (both 7 and 8)<br>